-We lease our facilities in Blacksburg, Charlottesville, Danville, Hampton, McLean and Roanoke, Virginia under operating leases that expire on various dates through January 2014 or under a month-to-month arrangement.
+We lease our facilities in Blacksburg, Charlottesville, Danville, McLean and Roanoke, Virginia under operating leases that expire on various dates through December 2014 or under a month-to-month arrangement.
 Upon expiration of the leases, we may exercise certain renewal options as specified in the leases.

-We also lease certain computer equipment and software under capital lease agreements that expire through January 2010.
+We also lease certain computer equipment and software under capital lease agreements that expire through September 2013.
 The assets subject to these obligations are included in property and equipment on our consolidated balance sheet.

-In June, 2007, our Luna Technologies Division executed a non-cancelable, non-reschedulable \$1.3 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in July 2007.
-As of March 31, 2008 approximately \$0.7 million remained under this commitment.
+In September 2008, our Luna Technologies Division executed a \$2.0 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in September 2008.
+As of March 31, 2009, approximately \$0.9 million of the \$2.0 million commitment remained.

 In March 2004, we received a grant of \$0.9 million from the City of Danville, Virginia under a Grant Agreement to support the expansion of economic and commercial growth within the City.
 Under the Grant Agreement, we agreed to locate a nanomaterials manufacturing and research facility and maintain its operations in Danville until March 25, 2009.
-As of September 25, 2006, we had not fully met the capital expenditures and job milestones under this agreement, and, as a result, we may be obligated to repay the City of Danville a portion of the \$0.9 million in funds based on a formula of the pro rata shortfall of such expenditures and jobs falling below such required levels.
-Because of the failure to meet these milestones and the continuing obligation to maintain our investment and employees at this location through March 25, 2009, we currently have classified the full amount of the grant as a liability on our balance sheet in anticipation of potentially returning the funds.
+In December 2008 we received a determination letter from the City of Danville that we had met 100% of the grant relating to job creation and 29% relating to capital expenditures.
+As a result, we recognized in 2008 approximately \$668,000 of the grant as other income.
+As of March 31, 2009, we had not fully met the capital expenditure milestone, and as a result, we may be required to repay some or all of the remaining approximately \$232,000 of the original grant.
+We have recorded this potential liability within deferred liabilities in the accompanying balance sheet as of March 31, 2009.